Kevin Hughes (politician): Background

-Kevin and Lynda Hughes married in 1972.
-They had a son and a daughter together.
-His son joined the Army and served in the 2003 Gulf War.

 Political career

 Originally a communist, he joined the New Communist Party in 1977 but left to join the Labour Party in 1978.
 He served as a branch delegate and member of the Yorkshire area committee of the NUM.
 He was elected as a member of Doncaster Metropolitan Borough Council in 1986 and elected to Parliament in the 1992 general election for the safe Labour seat of Doncaster North.
 As an MP, he was sponsored by the NUM, although the number of working coal pits in his constituency had been reduced from 6 to only 1.
 He campaigned on pit safety issues before the privatisation of British Coal in the early 1990s.

 Despite allegations being made against him by fellow councillor Ron Rose, Hughes avoided blame in the "Donnygate" scandal, which resulted in 21 former members of Doncaster council being convicted for fraud offences.
 He retained his seat in the House of Commons in 1997, despite being opposed by an "anti-fraud" candidate, and again in 2001.
 He became a whip for the opposition in 1996 and was a junior whip in the Labour government from 1997 to 2001.
-He vigorously supported the invasion of Iraq in 2003.
+He was viewed as a Blairite and vigorously supported the invasion of Iraq in 2003.

-Hughes is renowned for his comment in Parliament about readers of The Guardian, many of whom support Labour, in support of new anti-terrorism legislation following the 9/11 attacks:
+During a November 2001 debate in Parliament, Hughes expressed support for anti-terrorism legislation following the September 11 attacks, with a comment which became famous for disparaging left-liberal readers of The Guardian who opposed such measures: